Each stage of development comes with its own set of expected milestones-do you know the 3-month-old baby development milestones?

 Sing to them

-According to research, when parents sing to their babies, they get involved and interact with them.
-By singing to your child, you show them that they have your full and complete attention.
-Other associated actions like clapping your hands, making eye contact, and saying their name will reinforce their communication and social skills.
+According to research, when parents sing to their babies, they are showing them that they have their full and undivided attention.
+Other actions like clapping your hands, making eye contact, and saying their name will reinforce their communication and social skills.

 Talk to them